What happened to beloved dog in East Orange?

 EAST ORANGE, New Jersey (WABC) --Maria Walker lives in East Orange and says her best friend disappeared about a week ago.

-The Shih Tzu, whose name Walker is not giving out because police advised against it, disappeared off her front porch after a bunch of neighborhood kids seem to be playing with her.
+The Shih Tzu, whose name the owner s not giving out because police advised against it, disappeared off her front porch after a bunch of neighborhood kids seemed to be playing with her.

 On surveillance images, the kids look like they were delivering or selling candy.

-They are seen playing with the dog, which was supposed to be in the backyard, and one child is heard saying "I could take her back home."
+They are seen playing with the dog, which was supposed to be in the backyard, and one child is heard saying, "I could take her back home."

-Maria thinks that the middle schoolers might know something.
+Walker thinks that the middle schoolers might know something.

 Soon after they were seen on the surveillance images playing with the dog, the dog was missing.